electro-smith/pd2dsy/README.md

 cd into the directory the script creates.
 You can then run make, and make program-dfu to flash your board just like with daisysp.

 **For now, the script generates leaves the path to libdaisy as `../../libdaisy`.
 Which works if the generated folder is placed within the examples folder.
-Otherwise, the Makefile should be edited to point to a valid libdaisy repository.**
+Otherwise, the Makefile should be edited or the `--libdaisy-depth` option should be used to point to a valid libdaisy repository.**

 ## How It Works